Stackle/dcompjs/README.md

  - Data fetching is a responsibility of the component itself
  - Data fetching should be able to execute in parallel
  - Do not strict with NodeJS -- you can use in any language
+ - Focus only the rendering part, not the business logic -- it should separate into API/micro service/SOA/What ever!

 ##Specification
  - The Component